 People who are able to see the bigger picture are less stressed, more laid back, accepting of others, non-judgemental and really interesting to talk to.

-If you’re thinking, I want to be like that, then as a start, meditation is a great tool to develop bigger picture thinking.
+If you’re thinking, I want to be like that, then as a start check these two articles:

 P.S.
 I don’t always get it right myself, sometimes seeing the bigger picture is hard to do but we can only get better at it.